Category Archives: Serbian/Yugoslav Royals

 The Boy King, King Alexander I, 1889; Credit – Wikipedia

-In 1893, 17-year-old King Alexander proclaimed himself of age and dismissed the regency council in order to take royal authority for himself.
+In 1893, 17-year-old King Alexander proclaimed himself of age and dismissed the regency council to take royal authority for himself.
 The following year, King Alexander abolished the 1889 liberal constitution and restored the former conservative 1869 constitution.
-Alexander’s mother returned to Serbia in 1895 and then in 1897 on a permanent basis.
+Alexander’s mother returned to Serbia in 1895 and then in 1897 permanently.
 In 1897, Milan returned to Serbia and Alexander appointed him Commander-in-Chief of the Army, which he completely reformed and modernized.

 King Alexander and Draga Mašin; Credit – Wikipedia

-On July 8, 1900, 24-year-old King Alexander suddenly announced his engagement to 36-year-old Draga Mašin, a widow and a former a lady-in-waiting to his mother.
+On July 8, 1900, 24-year-old King Alexander suddenly announced his engagement to 36-year-old Draga Mašin, a widow and a former lady-in-waiting to his mother.
 The proposed marriage was met with great opposition.
-Draga was of unequal birth but more importantly, since Alexander was an only child, it was necessary for him to have a child to secure the succession and there were doubts that Draga could provide an heir.
+Draga was of unequal birth but more importantly, since Alexander was an only child, he needed to have a child to secure the succession and there were doubts that Draga could provide an heir.
 Milan was out of the country and making arrangements for the marriage of Alexander to Princess Alexandra of Schaumburg-Lippe.
 Prime Minister Vladan Đorđević was visiting the Paris Universal Exhibition at the time of the announcement.
-Both Milan and Đorđević immediately resigned from their positions and Alexander had difficulty in forming a new cabinet.
+Milan and Đorđević immediately resigned from their positions, and Alexander had difficulty forming a new cabinet.
 Alexander’s mother also opposed the marriage and subsequently was banished from the kingdom along with Alexander’s father who died the following year from pneumonia in Vienna.
 On August 5, 1900, King Alexander married Draga Mašin at St. Michael’s Cathedral in Belgrade, Serbia.

 King Alexander attempted to reconcile the political forces in Serbia by granting a new liberal constitution that introduced into Serbia for the first time a two-chamber national legislature system.
 On May 8, 1901, King Alexander announced that Queen Draga was pregnant and that Serbia would soon have an heir to the throne.
 However, it soon became apparent that Queen Draga was not pregnant.
 Whether Draga deliberately told a lie about being pregnant or whether she was the victim of a delusion by a doctor is not known.
 The incident completely undermined the reputation of King Alexander and Queen Draga.